- Sustainability A-Z

 As part of our commitment to supporting sustainable demand for recyclables, WM committed to the Association of Plastics Recyclers (APR) Demand Champion Program, pledging to increase the use of post-consumer resin (PCR) in products we purchase, starting with our residential carts.
 We partnered with Cascade Engineering to test and purchase EcoCarts, which are made with 10% PCR.
 This innovation helped earn a Design for Recycling Award from the Institute of Scrap Recycling Industries in 2021.

-Expanding upon this, in 2021 WM announced the nationwide debut of employee uniforms made from recycled PET plastic.
+Expanding upon this, in 2021, WM announced the nationwide debut of employee uniforms made from recycled PET plastic.
 One of the largest purchasers of PET from WM’s material recovery facilities is Unifi, a company that uses PET to create a textile fiber known as REPREVE.

 Hard-to-Handle Materials

 Homes and businesses may generate waste that cannot be recycled or disposed of in a traditional manner.
 Households discard paint, automotive products, swimming pool chemicals, cleaners, flammable and combustible items, garden chemicals, batteries, consumer electronics and items containing mercury, such as fluorescent lamps.
-These types of items require additional handling, and therefore should not be placed in regular waste bins.
+These types of items require additional handling and, therefore, should not be placed in regular waste bins.

 At Your Door Special Collection® Services

-WM’s At Your Door Special Collection® service provides collection of materials including paints, household cleaners, swimming pool chemicals, garden products, automotive fluids, batteries, consumer electronics, and other items in certain states where this service is provided.
+WM’s At Your Door Special Collection® service provides collection of materials, including paints, household cleaners, swimming pool chemicals, garden products, automotive fluids, batteries, consumer electronics and other items in certain states where this service is provided.
 Additional information can be found at https://wmatyourdoor.com/.

 Tracker Services